Geladen/algorand-games-platform/README.md

 In the Rock-Paper-Scissors contract the JSON has this format: `{"hand": hand, "nonce": nonce}`.
 The random nonce has the purpose of guaranteeing the secrecy of the commit avoiding brute force attacks.

 `reveal(reveal, other)` This function must be called by both players to reveal their move.
 The player when calling the function must provide as a parameter a reveal that corresponds to the JSON on which he has calculated the hash function SHA256 sent previously.
-The function will check that the hash of the JSON is the same as the one provided during the commit phase, if so it will also check that it respects the rules of the game, i.e. that 0 <= hand <= 5 and 0 <= guess <= 10.
+The function will check that the hash of the JSON is the same as the one provided during the commit phase, if so it will also check that it respects the rules of the game, i.e. that 0 <= hand <= 5 and 0 <= guess <= 10 in the case of morra, and hand == "rock", "paper", or "scissors" in the case of rps.
 When the function is called for the second time it awards a point to the winner in the contract status and in case he has reached the two points it marks him as the winner of the match.

 `forfeit()` It can be called by both players, as a guarantee in case the opponent does not want to reveal their choice or stops playing.
 The function checks that 10 rounds have passed since the last state change and if so if the opponent has not interacted for the last 10 rounds then the caller of the function is set as the winner in the contract state